Questions & Answers

 Is it possible to receive funding for a course?

-It may be possible for you to receive funding via the Jobcentre, especially if you have recently been made redundant or are unemployed.
+It may also be possible for you to receive funding via the Jobcentre, especially if you have recently been made redundant or are unemployed.
 Your local Jobcentre adviser can provide guidance on course funding.
 Please contact us if you require any course information to provide to the Job Centre.
 We are an approved Department for Work and Pensions training provider.
-The Skills Funding Agency may also be able to help Skills Funding Agency.

 Are you registered on the ProcServe Supplier Portal?